dell/csm-docs/content/docs/getting-started/installation/_index.md

 {{< /cardcontainer >}}

->Note:The installation procedures for Kubernetes and Mirantis Kubernetes Engine (MKE) are identical.
+>Note: The installation, upgrade, and uninstallation. procedures for Kubernetes and Mirantis Kubernetes Engine (MKE) are identical.